 - 11.2.4.1.
+All work related injuries and illness must be reported immediately to management and in accordance with established incident reporting systems.
 The Injury Management program ensures efficient and effective injury management for all employees. - 11.2.4.2.
 In particular the SOH is committed to ensuring that appropriate and meaningful alternate duties are found to allow for the timely return to work of all injured employees in line with the NSW Workers Compensation Act 1987 (as amended).

 11.2.5.
-OH&S Committee
+WHS Consultation

 - 11.2.5.1.
-Notwithstanding the consultative and communication mechanisms within the organisation (as mentioned above), the SOH recognises the importance of the OH&S committee and is committed to the due and regular consideration of OH&S Committee's recommendations. - 11.2.5.2.
-The OH&S Committee will have appropriate representation and attendance across the organisation and will include representation from the executive, managers and employees in accordance with the NSW OH&S legislation (including regulations and codes of practice made under that legislation).
+Notwithstanding the consultative and communication mechanisms within the organisation (as mentioned above), the SOH recognises the importance of WHS Consultation and is committed to the due and regular consideration of the elected Health and Safety Representatives recommendations. - 11.2.5.2.
+Bi-monthly meetings will be held with HSRs and the management sponsor.
+Meeting dates will be mutually agreed to by the HSRs and the Manager.
+Records of the meetings will be kept in accordance with the NSW WH&S legislation (including regulations and codes of practice made under that legislation)